mdhaney/mac-setup/README.md

 ## Intro
 Scripts and notes for bootstrapping a new Mac with multiple accounts (I use separate accounts for work, personal, consulting, etc.).

-## Why?
-There are a lot of playbooks and/or shell scripts out there for setting up Macs.
-Why not use one of them?
-There are a couple of reasons.
-First, most of them assume a single user account, and don't work well with multiple users.
-That doesn't work for me, as I have several accounts used to separate work from personal, etc.

-Second, I didn't like the design of any of them.
-For example, most playbooks would just have a big list in a var file for which brew packages to install, or what NPM modules to install, etc.  That's fine, I guess, but to me it made more sense to package configuration by application, and use the power of Ansible roles and dependencies to manage the rest.

-For example, to use IntelliJ/Cursive requires Clojure, leiningen, git, etc.  Rather than remembering which NPM packages to install, which Brew packages, what needs to be added to the path in my bash profile, etc. - just package it all up into a coherent role.
-IntelliJ requires Git, and when git is set as a dependency, then the IntelliJ role can assume that Git has been installed and configured already, and just focus on the steps needed to setup IntelliJ.
-Git requires SSH keys, which require Bash, etc.

-This should make it easier to add and remove applications in a configuration without worrying about all the cross-cutting concerns.
-I also hope it will make it easier to keep these configs up to date, IOW when I install a new app, just create a new role for it, set its dependencies, and focus on the few steps to get that app installed and configured - rather than hunting through the entire project to find all the references, dependencies, etc.  Finally, it should make it easier to support UN-install of applications - not supported yet, but already thinking about how to do it. ;)

 ## Bootstrap
 Start with a clean install of OSX and go through the installation wizard as usual (set iCloud ID, etc.) for one of your accounts.
 Then download the [bootstrap script](https://raw.githubusercontent.com/mdhaney/mac-setup/master/bootstrap.sh) and execute it from the command line.
 This does the following:
 - installs the Xcode command-line tools (needed by just about everything else)